-Full Time Employees are those employees that work at least thirty-five (35) hours per week or 1,820 hours annually.
+Full-Time Employees are those employees that work at least thirty (30) hours per week or at least 1,500 hours annually.

-Part Time Employees are those employees working less than 35 hours per week or 1,820 hours annually.
-Part Time Employees will be scheduled regular hours based upon the needs of RCS and are mutually agreed upon with their supervisor.
+Part-Time Employees are those employees working less than 30 hours per week (or 1,040 hours annually) but more than 20 hours per week.
+Part-Time Employees will be scheduled regular hours based upon the needs of RCS and are mutually agreed upon with their supervisor.